-- 1. Election of eight directors until the 2024 Annual Meeting of Shareholders for a one-year term - 2.
-Advisory vote to approve our executive compensation - Ratification of the appointment of KPMG LLP as our independent registered public accounting firm for 2023 - 4.
-Approval of an amendment to our Restated Certificate of Incorporation to create a right to call a special meeting - 5.
-Shareholder proposal regarding ability to call a special meeting - 6.
+- 1. Election of twelve directors until the 2025 Annual Meeting of Shareholders for a one-year term - 2.
+Advisory vote to approve our executive compensation - Ratification of the appointment of KPMG LLP as our independent registered public accounting firm for 2024 - 4.
+Approval of an amendment to our Restated Certificate of Incorporation to provide for exculpation of officers as permitted by the Delaware General Corporation Law - 5.
+Shareholder proposal regarding an improvement to our director resignation policy - 6.
 Such other business as may properly come before the Annual Meeting of Shareholders